South Carolina Department of Transportation: Divisions of the SCDOT

-The SCDOT has at least three divisions: Engineering, Intermodal Planning, and Finance and Procurement.
+The SCDOT has six divisions: Engineering, Intermodal Planning, Finance and Procurement, Legal, Human Resources, and Minority & Small Business Affairs.

 The SCDOT is a centralized government agency.
 Planning, design, procurement, finance, and human resource functions all operate from the central office, or headquarters, in the state capitol of Columbia.
 The headquarters building is named for Silas N. Pearman, a former state highway engineer and chief commissioner of the agency.

 Intermodal Planning Division

 The Intermodal Planning Division comprises the Department of Planning and the Office of Public Transit.
 The latter oversees and supports the development of a mass transit system and administers the state and federal aid mass transit program.

 Engineering Division

 The Engineering division is the largest part of the agency.
 The Deputy Secretary for this division is traditionally known as the State Highway Engineer.
 The current Deputy Secretary is Leland Colvin.
-This position is generally recognized as the second-ranking person in the agency.

 Finance and Procurement Division

 The Division of Finance and Procurement is responsible for the federal aid reimbursements and other financial matters of the agency.